 Sent on Behalf of Jenner (Contractors) Ltd

-Green Waste collections to resume
+Green Waste collections

 A polite reminder to all residents when handling your wheelie bins please remember to wash your hands throughly to avoid the spread of Covid 19.
 These handles have been touched by the dustmen (with or without gloves ) that have handled every bin in your road!

 From Friday 15th May 2020, Kent County Council’s Household Waste Recycling Centres (HWRCs) will open to the public for essential use.

 On Wednesday, May 13, people will be able to book a slot to use one of the county’s 18 HWRCs which closed on March 23 as a result of the Covid-19 lockdown.